neulandmm/generator-joomla/README.md

-# joomla-skeleton
+# generator-joomla
-Skeleton Joomla Installation with some Default Templates
+A Yeoman Generator for easy Joomla Installation and Template Setup